dcmox/_f/README.md

 ## Misc Functions

+-   check = (value: any, type: any, throwErr: boolean = true) => Returns true if the value's type matches the type passed.
+Otherwise throws an error or returns false depending on the optional 3rd parameter.
 -   memoize = (n: number)(fn: (...args: any) => any) => Caches n results of the callback function passed into it. eg: \_f.memoize(5)(callbackFn) will store the most recently used results based on the included arguments.
 Highly efficient for recursive algorithms where you don't want to recalculate explored states/paths.
 Argument checks are done by value (not by reference).
 This algorithm performs better than [memoizerific](https://github.com/thinkloop/memoizerific) by a factor of 10 in some cases (for example, when reaching the cache limit)
+-   sanitize = (stringOrObject: any, mode: ESanitize = ESanitize.MONGO) => Returns a sanitized string or object based on mode, (MONGO = 1, SQL = 2, HTML = 3).
+MONGO removes queries from JSON objects (eg: keys that start with \$).
+SQL escapes (adds backslashes to) unsafe characters.
+HTML converts special characters into printable entities, (eg: '<' becomes '&amp;lt;').

 ## Usage